Ctere1/spring-boot-microservice-react/README.md

 - This is a simple react application to demonstrate how to integrate Spring Boot (Microservice) and React.
 - The application is allows users to register and login.
 Once the user logs in, they can view a list of products and user's cart.
 - The user can create, edit and delete products and add products to cart.
+(If any user has a product in their cart, that product cannot be deleted.)
 - JWT is used for authentication.
 - Redux is used for state management.